t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 1. "File options" tab:
 		* Leave offset at 0
 		* Leave sizelimit at 0
-1. "Mount options" tab:
+1. "Open options" tab:
 		* Select any unused drive letter
 		* Leave readonly unchecked
 1. Click the "OK" button

 * * *
 <A NAME="level_3_heading_6">
-### Example #4: Mounting a Cryptoloop Volume Encrypted Using 256 bit AES
+### Example #4: Opening a Cryptoloop Container Encrypted Using 256 bit AES
 </A>

-This example demonstrates use of a Linux AES256 volume.
+This example demonstrates use of a dm-crypt AES256 container.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_aes256 bs=1k count=1024